Michaelszeng/diffusion-policy-drake/README.md

 ```

 3. **Modify `pyproject.toml`**:
-For the project to run the diffusion policy, it must have access to the diffusion policy repo as well as a trained model checkpoint.
-Clone [my diffusion policy repo](https://github.com/Michaelszeng/diffusion-policy-experiments), follow the instructions to run training for the planar pushing example, then modify this line in `pyproject.toml` to point to wherever you cloned the repo:
+To run evaluation of policies trained using, [diffusion-policy-experiments](https://github.com/Michaelszeng/diffusion-policy-experiments), clone [diffusion-policy-experiments](https://github.com/Michaelszeng/diffusion-policy-experiments), follow the instructions to run training for the planar pushing example, then modify this line in `pyproject.toml` to point to wherever you cloned the repo:

 ```
-diffusion-policy = {path = "/home/michzeng/diffusion-policy", develop = true}
+diffusion-policy = {path = "/home/michzeng/diffusion-policy-experiments", develop = true}
 ```

-To run the GCS planner (for data generation), the project must have access to my fork of the `planning-through-contact` repository.
+To run the GCS planner for automated data generation, the project must have access to my fork of the `planning-through-contact` repository.
 Clone [my `planning-through-contact` repo](https://github.com/Michaelszeng/planning-through-contact), then modify this line in `pyproject.toml` to point to wherever you cloned the repo:

 ```
 gcs-planner = {path = "/home/michzeng/planning-through-contact", develop = true}